datatrails/datatrails-python/docs/runner/compliance_policies_create.rst

         dynamic_variability: 1.5

-This example is for a RICHNESS type policy.
+This example is for a :code:`RICHNESS` type policy.

 .. code-block:: yaml